 - What are the adverse effects of treatment of COPD in screen-detected asymptomatic adults?

 III.
 Proposed Contextual Question

-The contextual question will not be systematically reviewed and is not shown in the Analytic Framework.
+Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

 IV.
 Proposed Research Approach